-Radon is the second leading cause of lung cancer after smoking.
-Having it tested is as simple as having a qualified Radon measurement inspector place measurement equipment into the home at proper locations to determine the Radon gas levels.
-These results will be sent to a lab for analysis and if these levels come back as high, the inspector will take further action to verify the test and determine the recommended actions for you to mitigate the Radon gases by recommending you to a mitigation company.
+Did you know that radon is the second leading cause of lung cancer after smoking?
+If you are buying a home or selling your home, its a good idea to have it tested for radon.
+A radon inspection is simple.
+First a qualified radon inspector will place equipment at proper locations to measure the gas in the air.
+Once testing is complete these results will be sent to a lab for analysis.
+The inspector will verify the test and recommend any actions for you to mitigate the Radon gases.

 You can’t know how much your family is at risk unless you test for it.

 Through the radon inspection, we determine your family’s exposure to radon gas.